vihsiao/cse15l-lab-reports/labreport-week9.md

 exit 0
 ```

-## How it works
+## **How grade.sh works**

 1. Clones GitHub repo and stores ListExamples.java code in student-submission folder

 2. Pulls ListExamples from folder student-submission (if statement to check if it existed in github repo that was pulled)

-3. Compiles ListExamples and all other Java folders
+3. Compiles ListExamples and TestListExamples (java file with test cases for ListExamples)

+4. Returns error output if at least one of the tests fails, will return tests ran and how many failed, and the total score

+## **Three different repos for autograder**